 - The best way to practice is to take turns with friends or family at home; that way, everyone can enjoy themselves and improve their dart-throwing skills!

-Now that you know the general rules and regulations of a dartboard, it’s time to set up your own.
-Get yourself a regulation-sized dartboard for best results or find one at your local bar or pub!
+Now that you know a dartboard’s general rules and regulations, it’s time to set up your own.
+Get yourself a regulation-sized dartboard for the best results or find one at your local bar or pub!
 With regular practice, your friends will be impressed by how skilled you are in no time!